 The authorAs a novelist, Dan Ford is best known for Incident at Muc Wa and the acclaimed Vietnam film Go Tell the Spartans that was based on it.
 This and two other novels were published by Doubleday & Co. and are still in print.
 As a military historian, Ford won the 1992 Award of Excellence from the Aviation-Space Writers Association for Flying Tigers: Claire Chennault and the American Volunteer Group, published by Smithsonian Institution Press--and soon to be issued in a revised and updated edition from HarperCollins.
 "War history as it should be written!" exclaimed the reviewer for the Naval aviation journal The Hook.

 Publishing historyGlen Edwards was published in hardcover by Smithsonian Institution Press, in Washington and London, in 1998.
-It contains 195 pages plus 12 pages of photographs, plus source notes, a glossary, and an index.
+It contained 195 pages plus 12 pages of photographs, plus source notes, a glossary, and an index.
 The list price was $26.95, and the book is now out of print, though second-hand copies are available from various sellers.

 Revised digital version published 2013 by Warbird Books for the Amazon Kindle, Barnes & Noble Nook, Kobo, and Apple iBookstore.
 The e-books contain the full text but fewer photos and no notes, glossary, or index.
 The list price is $6.99.

 Paperback edition published 2013 by Warbird Books and available at Amazon.com and many of Amazon's foreign stores, at Barnes & Noble, and at retailers like the Book Depository.
 218 pages, with photos, list price $9.95.